 - Tell all adults and students that are age 16 and older to bring a photo ID.
 Students can use their school ID.
 This includes all drivers.

 - Plan for at least two chaperones (teachers or parent) supervising the fieldtrip.
 For groups over 20 students, add a chaperone at the ratio of 1 chaperone to 14 students.
-A dedicated chaperone must accompany any special needs child throughout the fieldtrip and should not be counted toward the general student population.
+A dedicated chaperone must accompany any child with special needs child throughout the fieldtrip and should not be counted toward the general student population.

 - Give the driver Argonne National Laboratory 9700 South Cass Ave, Lemont, IL 60439 as the official address.
 You will need to enter through the main gate at Cass Ave/Northgate Road.
 GPS might steer you towards South Gate (off of Lemont Road).
 You will not be able to enter via that gate.

 - If staying for lunch, plan to have students bring a lunch and a beverage.
 You should have a means to keep these items cool in warm weather.

 - Please pre-divide your class and chaperones into three subgroups.
 Each group will be moved into three different rooms.
 Please make sure to distribute your chaperones to ensure a successful experience.

 - Please budget for 10 to 15 mins. at the security gate.